The Ultimate Hong Kong Rugby Sevens Survival Guide (2025)

 How to get Rugby Sevens tickets

 Over the years, 7s tickets have gotten harder and harder to get your hands on, and ticket prices go up every year.
 The good news is that when there’s a will, there’s a way.
-The price for 2022 and 2023 Hong Kong Sevens tickets was HKD$1950 for 3 days (approx US$250), and remains unchanged for 2024.
+The price for 2022, 2023 and 2024 Hong Kong Sevens tickets was HKD$1950 for 3 days (approx US$250).
 If you buy them separately from resellers, the face value of the Friday ticket is usually HKD$350, and Saturday/Sunday tickets go for HKS$800.
-This year, tickets for the Hong Kong 7s are available as of December 1 from the official ticket website here.
+In 2025, tickets for the Hong Kong 7s will be available via the website – I will update once tickets are launched.

 Public ballot: A few months ahead of the 7s, the Hong Kong Rugby Union will open registration for a public ballot via their website, hksevens.com.
 This mechanism is mostly for Hong Kong Residents holding Hong Kong Identity Cards who want to attend the tournament.
 The draw takes places 2-3 months before the event, and you may win tickets to none, some, or all of your chosen days.

-Klook: This year, Hong Kong Sevens has teamed up with Klook to offer a 3-day pass + HK$500 coupon for HK$2,450.
-This is great for visitors to Hong Kong who want to check out some other tourist attractions and restaurants!
-Buy your Hong Kong Rugby Sevens tickets via Klook here.
+Klook: In 2024, Hong Kong Sevens teamed up with Klook to offer a 3-day pass + HK$500 coupon for HK$2,450.
+This was great for visitors to Hong Kong who want to check out some other tourist attractions and restaurants!
+I will update this guide to the Hong Kong Sevens if the package is offered again in 2025.

 Facebook Groups: Many people sell their tickets via Facebook, but this comes with a certain amount of risk.
 You should meet in person for a face-to-face exchange.
 Look up “Hong Kong Sevens Buy and Sell” to find available groups.